Nonlinear Dynamical Friction from the Doppler-Shifted Equilibrium Memory Kernel: Doppler-Shifted Fluctuation-Dissipation Theorem

-where $C$ is a coupling constant and $g(\mathbf{k})$ is a geometric factor (e.g., $k^2$ for conservative potentials).
-This result demonstrates that non-equilibrium transport coefficients for a driven variable can be recovered purely from the equilibrium fluctuations of the bath, provided they are sampled along the resonant manifold $\omega = \mathbf{k} \cdot \dot{\mathbf{A}}$.
+where $C$ is a coupling constant determining the interaction strength and $g(\mathbf{k})$ is a geometric factor dependent on the interaction potential.
+This result demonstrates that non-equilibrium dissipation coefficients for a driven variable can be recovered purely from the equilibrium fluctuations of the bath, provided they are sampled along the resonant manifold $\omega = \mathbf{k} \cdot \dot{\mathbf{A}}$.

-This formalism constitutes a kinematic extension of the standard FDT, generalizing its applicability from static equilibrium to driven steady states.
-By identifying the relevant noise source as the equilibrium spectrum sampled along the Doppler-shifted resonance manifold $\omega = \mathbf{k} \cdot \mathbf{J}$, we unify the linear and non-linear transport regimes into a single geometric framework: low-flux motion probes the static, Ohmic response (recovering Stokes' Law \cite{Callen1951}), while high-flux motion probes the decaying high-frequency tail of the spectrum (recovering the $1/v^2$ Chandrasekhar limit \cite{Chandrasekhar1943}).
-This extended FDT can be used to reduce the computational cost of characterizing non-linear transport from $\mathcal{O}(N)$ non-equilibrium simulations to a single $\mathcal{O}(1)$ equilibrium simulation \cite{Peter1991}.
+This formalism constitutes a kinematic extension of the standard FDT, generalizing its applicability from static equilibrium to moving steady states.
+By identifying the relevant noise source as the equilibrium spectrum sampled along the Doppler-shifted resonance manifold $\omega = \mathbf{k} \cdot \mathbf{J}$, we unify the linear and nonlinear response regimes into a single geometric framework: low-flux motion probes the static low-frequency response, while high-flux motion probes the decaying high-frequency tail of the spectrum.
+This extended FDT can be used to reduce the computational cost of characterizing nonlinear dissipation from $\mathcal{O}(N)$ driven simulations to a single $\mathcal{O}(1)$ equilibrium simulation \cite{Peter1991}.